 Shannon: Interaction between him and his parents.
 Highlights: Used a lot of descriptive words, got to know his feelings and actions.

 Anina: I remember your fear and feelings about the future.
 Highlights: Playing with your dinosaur on the floor.
 Joyous reflection on scientists saving the planet.
+Need to not write a short story with a lot of dialogue, please review the narrative examples in the workbook.
+Some dialogue is ok, but please look at the story of the airport as an example.

 Feedback: little long, a lot of dialogue, needs to be righted up and the main points of each paragraph defined.